 The body very quickly begins to relax its joints, leading to more body aches with the second baby than the first.
 The hormone relaxin (which typically increases in the first 14 weeks of pregnancy, then decreases to a plateau around 24 weeks), seems to be more effective during second pregnancies, reports Coolen.
 The baby may also lie lower in the abdomen, due to prior stretching, which can cause backaches, loose hips and round ligament pain.
 “I had a lot of sacroiliac [SI] joint pain and discomfort that started earlier in my second pregnancy,” says Coolen.
 “And I’ve definitely seen that in my patients as well.
 But it usually resolves itself right after the delivery.”

-5. You feel more Braxton Hicks contractions
+5. You feel more Braxton Hicks contractions in your second pregnancy

 “Since you’ve felt an effective, real contraction before, your body recognizes those Braxton Hicks more,” says Strydom.
 “The first time, you might have just thought it was the baby moving.”